AustinWafula/insydys/README.md

 # insydys
-A Python Reverse shell program  with other added capabilities like:- retrieving screenshots, retrieving audio recordings from  microphones connected to the computer and  webcam video recordings from webcam, uploading and retrieving files and folders,
+A Python program that encompasses a reverse shell with other capabilities like:- retrieving screenshots, retrieving audio recordings from  microphones connected to the computer and  webcam video recordings from webcam, uploading and retrieving files and folders,